 Looking at metrics like total costs, future estimated costs, and MTBF shows you how often an asset fails which might give you a clue if an asset is worth putting on a predictive maintenance plan.

 Besides documentation, you can get valuable information not available in writing by involving the staff that works with the machines daily like maintenance technicians and machine operators.
 They already have a working knowledge of each asset and are familiar with many failure patterns.
 Getting their involvement and buy-in will make it easier to pinpoint the specific problems they face and how the eventual predictive model can help.

 Step #3) Analyze failures

-At this point, you’ll need to perform analysis on the assets you decided to place on a PdM program.
-The goal of this analysis is to identify their failure modes.
+At this point, you’ll need to perform an analysis of the assets you decided to place on a PdM program.
+The goal of this analysis is to identify failure modes.
 It is important to focus on establishing the following:

 FMEA is a very detailed and thorough process that involves several worksheets and calculations but in summary, it functions like this:

 Identify the assets and list their normal functions.